Tureks Plumbing Services Blog: Posts Tagged ‘water heater installation’

 Tankless Water Heater Savings - Tureks Plumbing Services

 According to the U.S. Department of Energy, American homes spend an average of $2,060 each year on energy bills.
 Approximately $268, or 13% of the annual energy bill, goes to heating water.
 This doesn’t include the cost of the water itself, so it isn’t surprising that many homeowners in Appleton, WI, are looking for ways to cut costs.
-One of the avenues they consider is a tankless water heater.
+One of the avenues they consider is a tankless water heater for its improved energy efficiency, with some units offering on-demand hot water in a compact wall-mounted design, up to 34% better energy performance, and potential annual savings of up to $95.

 Can a Tankless Water Heater Result in Cost Savings?

 Tankless water heaters are also referred to as instantaneous water heaters, on-demand water heaters or simply demand heaters.
-This type of heater has seen a spike in demand because the heater heats water just when it is needed.
+This type of heater has seen a spike in demand because the heater can heat water only when it is needed.

-This instantaneous availability of hot water, rather than having gallons standing by just in case someone needs a supply of hot water, has led many homeowners to believe that having one of these appliances will save them money.
+This instantaneous availability of hot water, rather than having gallons standing by just in case someone needs a supply of hot water, helps keep hot water flowing on demand and has led many homeowners to believe that having one of these appliances will save them money.

-Because tankless water heaters are more complex than water heaters with storage tanks, it costs more to install the on-demand water heater.
+Because tankless water heaters are more complex than water heaters with storage tanks, and each unit relies on advanced electronics and venting, it costs more to install the on-demand water heater and service it properly.
 That added cost, plus the purchase price of the heater, means that it will take longer for the water heater to pay for itself.

 These water heaters could deliver savings in your case, and they come with the following added benefits which could outweigh any savings you hoped to gain.